Microservant/FLICKER-PRACTICE/README.md

     gist-list - Lists your gists in a new buffer.
 Use arrow keys to browse, RET to open one in the other buffer.

+    gist-region - Copies Gist URL into the kill ring.
+    With a prefix argument, makes a private gist.